About FDD’s National Security Lawyers Trip to Israel

 The selected participants will be accompanied by FDD experts throughout the trip.
-Upon completion of the program, participants become members of FDD’s National Security Network, an alumni community comprised of over 200 mid-career national security practitioners.
+Upon completion of the trip, participants will become members of FDD’s National Security Alumni Network, an alumni community comprised of nearly 400 mid-career national security practitioners.
 Throughout the year, alumni are provided with opportunities for professional development, networking, and mentorship to advance their careers in national security.

-Participants must be U.S. citizens between the ages of 30-40 and based in Washington, DC or NYC.
+Participants must be between the ages of 30-40 and based in Washington, DC or NYC.

 Participants must attend two evening sessions in Washington D.C.
-Tentative dates are May 4, 2017 and July 18, 2017
+Tentative dates are on the evening of May 1 and July 25, 2019.